WPTravelteam/wp-travel/readme.txt

 Before updating plugin please check ["our latest release notes"](http://wptravel.io/category/wp-travel-release/).

 == Changelog ==

+= 4.7.1 =
+Release Date:

+Fixes:
+* Calendar translation issue in filter widget when it is used in homepage.
+* Fixed Script 'wp-travel-backend-pointers.js' not found on admin pages.
+* Fixed Trip extras label not displaying in trip edit page.

 = 4.7.0 =
 Release Date: 4th July, 2021